Bob Santos (activist)

-Bob Santos (February 25, 1934 – August 27, 2016) was an American minority-rights activist from Seattle who worked to preserve Seattle's Chinatown and International District.
+Bob Santos (February 25, 1934 – August 27, 2016) was an American minority-rights activist from Seattle who worked to preserve Seattle's Chinatown and International District (CID).
 Santos was a member of the Gang of Four and a prominent member of the Filipino American community of Seattle.
+He was involved in civil rights activism and mentorship, the creation of the Minority Executive Director's Coalition, the creation of InterIm, and the expansion of services for the CID.